nyawoi/ZumbiBlocks2UnityTemplate/README.md

 **This is a starter project, containing script stubs.
 No actual game assets or scripts are included.**

+> [!NOTE]
+> This template includes the [AssetBundles Browser](https://github.com/Unity-Technologies/AssetBundles-Browser) package to easily export your custom items.
+> Unity requires [Git](https://git-scm.com/downloads) be installed on your system to download the package.

 ## Setup

 - [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [download the project from Releases](https://github.com/nyawoi/ZumbiBlocks2UnityTemplate/releases/latest/)